Review by Luxury Cheshire editor, Helen Culwick

-Marton is a small, quaint village on the A34, South of Capesthorne but you’d be forgiven for not knowing this.
-We live in the nearest town, and occasionally drive through Marton, but hadn’t heard of La Popote, so even with a recommendation, we were rather anxious whether it could live up to expectations.
+Marton is a small, quaint village on the A34, South of Capesthorne but you’d be forgiven for not knowing this or for never having heard of La Popote.

 Magical, twinkly outside space